nickyiliwang0000/h/css/css-dimensions.md

 }
 ```

 The `*` character is a wildcard selector and selects everything on the page.
-By specifying this rule at the top of our CSS, we tell all elements to take padding and border away from the set width and height.
+By specifying this rule at the top of our CSS, we tell all elements to take padding and border away from the set width and/or height.
 Grab the code from above and add it into the CodePen to see this working.

 When starting any project from now on, be sure to include that at the top of your CSS file.